glulu4/glulu4/README.md

 ### Hi there 👋

-My name is Gabriel ( Gabby ) Lulu and I'm currently a senior at the University of Pittsburgh, majoring in Computer Science and minoring in Economics.
+My name is Gabriel ( Gabby ) Lulu and I recently graduted from the University of Pittsburgh with a B.S in Computer Science.
 This is my GitHub.
-Sadly it's not comprehensive yet because the university prohibits me from publishing certain projects until I graduate.
 I'm currently looking for work as a software developer and anything of the like.
 I'd also love to collaborate on a project if anyone has ideas.

 ### How to reach me